skilesare/immortality/a_new_constitution/article-i---commentary.md

 Institutes destructive health taxes.

-_Duties and Imposts may not be levied on goods or services moving amongst geographically elected territories, but may be levied on goods an services imported from foriegn nations._
+_Duties and Imposts may not be levied on goods or services moving amongst geographically elected territories, but may be levied on goods and services imported from foreign nations._

 Outlaws taxes on goods flowing from state to state.
 This will encourage a free trade society as more and more territories elect into the constitution.